vanessacleary/vanessacleary-Ms1-2021/README.md

 ### User Stories:

 **First Time Visitor Goals:**
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to find information I want easily.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to find information I want.
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
 * As a First Time Visitor, I want to easily see the price for the membership.
 * As a First Time Visitor, I want easily know about the organisation, how it works and how to sign up.